 Another point to keep in mind is that your cold email should always include a CTA (call to action).
-The request that you make by asking the reader to engage with the CTA should, by courtesy of first-time contact, be a small request.
+The request that you make by asking the reader to engage with the CTA should be courtesy of first-time contact.
+For that, write a small request.
 This could be an interview offer or simply a response to your mail.

 Overall, the main points to keep in mind are –

-Be concise, succinct, direct and to the point in your cold email for job inquiries.
-Since you are initiating contact for the first time with someone who hasn’t had any prior meetings with you, chances are they will have less patience to go over larger pieces of information from you, so be sure to get to the point quick.
+Be concise, straightforward and to the point in your cold email for job inquiries.
+Since you are initiating contact for the first time with someone who hasn’t had any prior meetings with you, chances are higher that they will have less patience to go over more significant pieces of information from you, so be sure to get to the point quickly.

-The tone of the cold email for job should be kept professional and formal.
-Even though a cold email by definition might be an unsolicited email, there is a formal touch laden template that should be followed when following this path.
+The tone of the cold email for the job should be kept professional and formal.
+Even though a cold email by definition might be an unsolicited email, there is a formal touch-laden template that should be followed when pursuing this method.

-Top Cold Email Job Inquiry Sample OR Templates
+Top Cold Email for Job Inquiry Sample OR Templates

-Not all cold email for job inquiries look the same.
+Not all job inquiry emails look the same.
 There can be many variations of the same.
 For example –

 1. Cold Emails for Job Openings

-This cold email for job template acts as a basic introduction of oneself to a company.
-You can follow this template when you wish to send a cold email for job inquiry to an executive of a company wherein you wish to acquire a job opening.
+This job inquiry email template acts as a basic introduction of oneself to a company.
+You can follow this template when you wish to send a cold email to an executive of a company where you wish to acquire a job opening.